BTCDecoded/bllvm-commons/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the BTCDecoded governance application.
+This guide helps you diagnose and resolve common issues with the Bitcoin Commons governance application.

 ## Common Issues